-Status of DRAM MRS bit A12 DLL PD Exit Relevant Parameters Active (A Bank or more open) Don't Care On Fast tXP to any valid command.
+rabio 2 ii i onoi Donni Entry Donnittono Status of DRAM MRS bit A12 DLL PD Exit Relevant Parameters Active (A Bank or more open) Don't Care on't Care On Fast tXP to any valid command. tXP to any valid command.
 Precharged (All Banks Precharged) 0 Off Slow tXP to any valid command.
 Since it is in precharge state, commands here will be ACT, AR, MRS/EMRS, PR or PRA. tXPDLL to commands who need DLL to operate, such as RD, RDA or ODT control line.
 Precharged (All Banks Precharged) 1 On Fast tXP to any valid command.